tommi1hirvonen/Biflow/README.md

 ## 3.4.
 Encryption

 Data saved and processed by Biflow is not encrypted by default on the database level.
 If you want to implement database level encryption of sensitive data, this can be achieved using the Always Encrypted feature of SQL Server and Azure SQL Database.
+Azure Key Vault as a store for encryption keys is supported.

 More information about Always Encrypted can be found in <a href="https://docs.microsoft.com/en-us/sql/relational-databases/security/encryption/always-encrypted-database-engine?view=sql-server-ver15">Microsoft’s documentation.</a>